tonic-team/tonic.site/CONTRIBUTING.md

 6. Merge
    - The PR is clean, approved, and thus ready for merge.
    - A maintainer will merge it.

-### Content file structure

-The content on this site is authored in Markdown, a lightweight markup language that is rendered to HTML.
-Page files are written in markdown or R markdown and organized in the content folder.
-The folder names represent the URL segments, and the menu is built from the folder structure.

-- Chapter pages are located at `content/<chapter-name>/_index.md`.
-  The underscore is important, and the metadata block should contain `chapter: true`.
-  Note that the text will be centered when `chapter:` is set to `true`.
-- Child pages are located either at `content/<chapter-name>/<page-name>/index.md` or at `content/<chapter-name>/<page-name>.md`.
-  If the former variant is used (page bundles), static assets can put directly into the page directory.

-Consult the [theme documentation] for more information about content editing.

 ### Content editing and clean files